 Fishing is getting more and more popular the world over and this is probably due to the health benefits of eating fish.
 Eat fish gives you all kinds of nutrients from vitamin D, protein to essential omega-3 fatty acids.
 It is also beneficial in reducing heart disease and it’s been proven that eating fish once a week can reduce the risk of getting diabetes.

-Unfortunately fish becoming more popular couldn’t come at a worse time.
+Unfortunately, this is becoming more popular couldn’t come at a worse time.
 World fish stocks are at an all-time low and if consumption isn’t lowered and fish stocks managed sustainably, we could see the end of some of the species we have come to love.
-Fish are also being farmed more and more, and one may think that farming fish has less of an impact but unfortunately this is not the case.
+Fish are also being farmed more and more, and one may think that farming has less of an impact but unfortunately this is not the case.

 So what are the most popular fish to eat and what the sustainable consequences of eating them?